Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/ILanguageService.md

 ### CacheResults

-Gets or sets a value indicating whether the results should be cached.The default value is`true`.
+Gets or sets a value indicating whether the results should be cached.
+The default value is`true`.